alu-rodriguez/alu-rodriguez/README.md

 - 🔭 I’m currently working on **BI**, **Data Engineering**, **BIG DATA** but I really miss programming more
 - 🌱 I’m currently learning **Python**, **Flask**, **Angular**, **TypeScript**, **Web Applications Architecture**
-- :thought_balloon: I’m thinking about a topic I could investigate for my **Computers Science Thesis Degree**
+- 💭 I’m thinking about a topic I could investigate for my **Computers Science Thesis Degree**
 - 📫 How to reach me: https://www.linkedin.com/in/alerodriguez
 - ⚡ Fun fact: I'm very interested in **IoT**.
-And like some hobbies I'm into micro-story writing, inline skating, traditional arabic belly dance, learning italian, geanology among other things.
+And like some hobbies I'm into micro-story writing, inline skating, traditional arabic belly dance, learning italian and genealogy among other things.
 <p>

 </p>

-There are some technologies I worked with or learned:
+There are some technologies I've worked with or learned:

 <a href="https://www.oracle.com/java" target="_blank"> <img src="https://www.vectorlogo.zone/logos/java/java-icon.svg" alt="java" width="40" height="40"/> </a>